kof/sharedjs/readme.md

 ## Idea of this project

 Provide a bunch of most needed high level javascript utility functions, which will work in every browser and in nodejs.
-The Goal is to make coding of shared code easier.
+The Goal is to make writing shared code easier.
+The dream is to be also dependency N1 for all node modules, to avoid that every module implements its own "each", "extend" etc. methods.

 ## Features